-If the Unwilling Debtor or third party wishes to pay the declared unpaid debt in several instalments, it must first create a User Account in accordance with the procedure described in Creating a User Account.
+If the Unwilling Debtor or third party wishes to pay the declared unpaid debt in several instalments, it must first create a User Account in accordance with the procedure described in Article 4.

 Once it has signed into its User Account, it must go to the “Pay an unpaid debt” section and select the payment arrangements (single payment, 3 instalments or 12 instalments, it being provided that Amaro will not charge any fees in relation thereto).
 It shall also be asked to enter its bank card details.
 The Unwilling Debtor or third party concerned shall then be redirected to the authentication page of Stripe, which is the payment provider used by Amaro, so that it can enter the authentication code sent automatically by SMS to the telephone number stated in the sign-up form.
 The Unwilling Debtor or third party concerned must enter that authentication code in order to confirm payment within a limited timeframe.

 If the Unwilling Debtor or the third party has paid the amount of the unpaid debt declaration in full, the unpaid debt declaration shall be automatically removed from the Site.
-In addition, the User undertakes to remove immediately any message relating to an unpaid debt declaration that it may have decided to publish through its social media accounts (see Article Publication of unpaid debts by the User on the User’s social media accounts above).
+In addition, the User undertakes to remove immediately any message relating to an unpaid debt declaration that it may have decided to publish through its social media accounts (see Article 5.6 above).

 the unpaid debt declaration shall be automatically removed from the Site until the next instalment due date.
 If the next instalment is not paid, the unpaid debt declaration shall automatically be published on the Site and made accessible to Site Visitors and Users via the search tool.

 In addition, the User undertakes to remove immediately any message relating to an unpaid debt declaration that it may have decided to publish through its social media accounts.
-If the next instalment is not paid, the User may, at its discretion, publish a message of its choosing relating to an unpaid debt declaration through its social media accounts (see Article Publication of unpaid debts by the User on the User’s social media accounts above).
+If the next instalment is not paid, the User may, at its discretion, publish a message of its choosing relating to an unpaid debt declaration through its social media accounts (see Article 5.6 above).

 Where the Unwilling Debtor or third party has paid the amount corresponding to an unpaid debt declaration, the User shall receive a notification in its User Account and by email sent to the address stated in its User Account, informing it that a payment relating to an unpaid debt declaration has been made.

-In the event that the Unwilling Debtor or third party concerned pay in several instalments, the fees levied by AddpaidPLUS (20% or 5% depending on the status of the declaring User) will all be taken from the first instalment (or as the case may be from the first instalments where the amount of the fees exceeds the amount of the first instalment), it being provided that if the User Account of the declaring User is closed before the final instalment is due in accordance with Article Closure of the User Account, AddpaidPLUS shall not make any partial refund of the fees levied.
+In the event that the Unwilling Debtor or third party concerned pay in several instalments, the fees levied by ADDPAIDplus (20% or 5% depending on the status of the declaring User) will all be taken from the first instalment (or as the case may be from the first instalments where the amount of the fees exceeds the amount of the first instalment), it being provided that if the User Account of the declaring User is closed before the final instalment is due in accordance with Article 12.2, ADDPAIDplus shall not make any partial refund of the fees levied.